manang/internet-drafts/draft-muscariello-intarea-hicn.md

 of signatures.
 The hashes are computed on immutable fields as explained above when using the IP AH.
 Moreover, the manifest must be signed to guarantee a level of security equivalent to packet-wise signatures.
+When the producer uses the manifest data packets do not carry the AH which is carried by the transport manifest only.

 hICN is oblivious of the trust model adopted by consumers and works with any of the existing proposals.